As if having a baby was not stressful enough!

 Adjusting to a New Baby Takes Time!

 If you have a toddler adjusting to a new baby, it will take time, patience, and a lot of attention to get them through it.

 I know that life is going to be a little tougher when you are juggling a newborn and a toddler, but it will pay off in the end, trust me!

 Ultimately, if you are wondering how to deal with a new baby and siblings in one go, you need to know it won’t happen overnight.

 I am sure that the older siblings will learn how to cope eventually.
-With your love, support, and guidance, they will get there quicker!
+They will get there quicker with your love, support, and guidance, they will get there quicker!

 Kids are adaptive, and they learn quickly.
 Just try not to see them as free baby sitters, ok?